RichardEssery/FSM/README.md

 # FSM

-**Documentation not yet complete!**

 The Factorial Snow Model (FSM) is a multi-physics energy balance model of accumulation and melt of snow on the ground.
 The model includes 5 parameterizations that can be switched on or off independently, giving 32 possible model configurations identified by decimal numbers between 0 and 31.
 The corresponding 5 digit binary number n<sub>a</sub>n<sub>c</sub>n<sub>d</sub>n<sub>e</sub>n<sub>w</sub> has digits n<sub>a</sub> for prognostic snow albedo, n<sub>c</sub> for variable thermal conductivity, n<sub>d</sub> for prognostic snow density, n<sub>e</sub> for stability adjustment of the turbulent exchange coefficient and n<sub>w</sub> for prognostic liquid water content; the digits are 0 if a parametrization is switched off and 1 if it is switched.
-A full description will be given in a forthcoming paper.
+FSM uses a four-layer soil model and one snow layer for snow depths up to 0.2 m, two layers for depths up to 0.5 m and three layers for greater depths.
+A full description is given by [Essery 2015](#Essery).

 ## Building the model

 FSM is coded in Fortran.
-An executable `FSM.exe` is produced by running the script `compil.sh` for Linux or `compil.bat` for Windows.
-Both scripts use the [gfortran](https://gcc.gnu.org/wiki/GFortran) compiler but could be edited to use other compilers.
+A linux executable `FSM` or a Windows executable `FSM.exe` are produced by running the script `compil.sh` or the batch file `compil.bat`.
+Both use the [gfortran](https://gcc.gnu.org/wiki/GFortran) compiler but could be edited to use other compilers.
+The `bin` directory holds precompiled executables.

 ## Running the model

 FSM requires meteorological driving data and namelists to set options and parameters.
 The model is run with the command

+    ./FSM < nlst.txt

+or

-    ./FSM.exe < nlst.txt
+    FSM.exe < nlst.txt

-where `nlst.txt` is a text file containing five namelists; `nlst_CdP_0506.txt` gives an example to run FSM for the winter of 2005-2006 at Col de Porte ([Morin et al. 2011](#Morin)).
+where `nlst.txt` is a text file containing five namelists described below; `nlst_CdP_0506.txt` gives an example to run FSM for the winter of 2005-2006 at Col de Porte ([Morin et al. 2011](#Morin)).
 All of the namelists have to be present in the same order as in the example, but any or all of the namelist variables listed in the tables below can be omitted; defaults are then used.

 The executable runs a single configuration of FSM, but a Python script is provided to run an ensemble of simulations.
-For example
+For example,

     python FSMens.py nlst_CdP_0506.txt

-will run all configurations of FSM and write output files tagged with the binary configuration numbers to directory `output`.
+will run all configurations of FSM for Col de Porte and write output files tagged with the binary configuration numbers to directory `output`.

 ### Driving data